3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

-In this section, we describe structural properties of reductions and expansions.
-We study changes in automorphism groups done by reductions.
-Indeed, $\Aut(G_{i+1})$ can differ from $\Aut(G_i)$.
-But the reduction is done right and important information of $\Aut(G_i)$ is preserved in $\Aut(G_{i+1})$ which is key for expansions.
-The problem is that expansions are unlike reductions not uniquely determined.
+The problem is that the expansions are, unlike the reductions, not uniquely determined.
 From $H_{i+1}$, we can construct multiple $H_i$.
-In this section, we characterize all possible ways how $H_i$ can be constructed from $H_{i+1}$, and thus establish Theorem~\ref{thm:quotient_expansion}.
+In this section, we characterize all possible ways how $H_i$ can be constructed from $H_{i+1}$ thus establishing Theorem~\ref{thm:quotient_expansion}.